q09sssisiwjb/Pro126/replit.md

 # Replit Environment Setup

-## Current Status (Last Updated: October 11, 2025 - Neon Database Migration Completed)
+## Current Status (Last Updated: October 14, 2025 - API Embed Support Added)

 The application has been successfully migrated from Google Drive storage to Neon PostgreSQL database.
 The setup is complete and the application is fully functional with persistent database storage.